 9. Keep in touch

 Plan activities with your remote co-workers.
-Zoom happy hours or chat parties have become the norm.
+Zoom or Whereby happy hours or chat parties have become the norm.
 You can also set common goals and keep track of them together.
 This can include anything from jogging to a fitness goal or organizing an after-hours book club.

 This keeps you connected to your team on a personal level and it’s so much better to work with the feeling that there’s “someone out there”.